Concerto Soloist - Diary entries

 Rachmaninoff's role: Concerto Soloist

-Notes: Satina indicates that this was the 46th Meeting and Concert of the Litchfield County Choral Union, and that the orchestra comprised 75 players from New York City.
-She was unsure of the conductors, one of whom was perhaps Ernst Schmidt.
-While Satina listed conductors for most works, she makes no remark about the conductor of Rachmaninoff's op.
-29. LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.
+Notes: Satina indicated that this was the 46th Meeting and Concert of the Litchfield County Choral Union, and that the orchestra comprised 75 players from New York City.
+She was unsure of the conductors, however the attached reviews provide clarity.
+Rachmaninoff's Prelude in C sharp minor, op.
+3, no. 2, is noted as the encore.
+LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 January 1 1921